 Becoming a Hirdman was an honor.
+Credit: Adobe Stock - fotokvadrat

-The word hird itself stems from the Anglo-Saxon word hîred, which means a 'family' or 'household'.
+The word hird itself stems from the Anglo-Saxon word hîred, which means a 'family' or 'household.'

-Hirdman was a member of a Hird 'household, family'.
+Hirdman was a member of a Hird household family.
 Viking leaders had warriors in service from ancient times.

-In the beginning of the Viking Age, a hird was like a war band, but around the time of the early Viking voyages, the term referred to a more unified group of bodyguards who traveled with their leader and protected him.
+At the beginning of the Viking Age, a hird was like a war band, but around the time of the early Viking voyages, the term referred to a more unified group of bodyguards who traveled with their leader and protected him.
 A hird could be made up of 60 Viking warriors.
 Although any free man could assemble a hird, the truth is that only the most powerful chiefs and kings could afford the luxury of personal bodyguards.

-Becoming a member of a hird meant that warriors swore an oath to fight and defend their leader, at any time.
+Becoming a member of a hird meant that warriors swore an oath to fight and defend their leader at any time.

 Once a Hirdman finished his duty, he was given a bit of land and property from the leader he had served faithfully.

-Written by Ellen Lloyd – AncientPages.com
+Written by - Ellen Lloyd – AncientPages.com

 Copyright © AncientPages.com All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed in whole or part without the express written permission of AncientPages.comExpand for references